huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 Order by
     Driver, Session
 ```
-We'll visualize the trend in each driver's lap time using a line chart:
+I'll visualize the trend in each driver's lap time using a line chart:
 <LineChart data={avg_time} x=Session y=avg_lap_time_in_ms series=Driver/>
 The line chart reveals Hamilton's slight decline in lap time from Practice 1 to the Race, while Russell's lap time also decreases slightly over the same sessions.

 Conclusion:
 - Both drivers, Hamilton and Russell, demonstrate improvement in lap time from Practice 1 to the Race, with both showing a reduction in lap time over the sessions.

-To further analyze the improvement, let's compare the difference in average lap time for each driver between 'Practice_1' and 'Race'.
+To further analyze the improvement, let's compare the difference in average lap time for each driver betIen 'Practice_1' and 'Race'.
 The driver with the highest negative difference signifies the most improvement:
 ```sql fp1_avg_lap_time
 SELECT
     fa.Driver,